beejjorgensen/bgc/src/bgc_part_6000_man_math.md

 * `lround()`---returns a `long int`
 * `llround()`---returns a `long long int`

-If the rounded value can't find in the return time, a domain or range error can occur.
+If the rounded value can't fit in the return type, a domain or range error can occur.

 ### Return Value {.unnumbered .unlisted}